Convert .QIF files from Quicken® or other finance applications to .CSV files.

 Can I try it first?

 - Yes.
 QIF2CSV is free to download and try.
 The trial version will write up to 10 transactions to the .CSV file.

 - Or try it right now in your browser and see the results with Run Live.

 From our new site at moneythumb.com!

 - QIF2CSV.EXE – Full install for Microsoft Windows® platforms.

-- QIF2CSV.EXE – Full install for Mac OS X®.
+- QIF2CSV.DMG – Full install for Mac OS X®.

 - QIF2CSV ZIP – Portable .ZIP file to be extracted, suitable for any platform with Java (e.g., Microsoft Windows®, Mac OS X®, Linux®, Unix®, and others).